jeffgortmaker/pyblp/docs/examples.rst

 The Automobile Problem
 ~~~~~~~~~~~~~~~~~~~~~~

 The :class:`Integration` configuration will be used by :class:`Problem` to build agent data.
 By default, :class:`Problem` includes prices, :math:`p`, in :math:`X_1` and :math:`X_2` as the first column in both matrices.
-We'll use the `nonlinear_prices` argument to include prices only in :math:`X_1` as in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`.
+We're only interested in the interaction of prices and income, so we'll use to `linear_prices` argument to include them only in :math:`X_2`.

 .. ipython:: python

    blp_problem = pyblp.Problem(
        blp_product_data,
+       blp_agent_data,
        integration=blp_integration,
-       nonlinear_prices=False
+       linear_prices=False
    )

 Inspecting the attributes of the :class:`Problem` instance helps to confirm that the problem has been configured correctly.
-For example, inspecting :attr:`Problem.products` and :attr:`Problem.agents` confirms that product data was structured correctly and that agent data was built correctly.
+For example, inspecting :attr:`Problem.products` and :attr:`Problem.agents` confirms that product data were structured correctly and that agent data were built correctly.

 .. ipython:: python

    blp_problem.products
    blp_problem.agents

 The initialized problem can be solved with :meth:`Problem.solve`.
-By passing an identity matrix as starting values for :math:`\Sigma`, we're choosing to optimize over only variance terms, and we're choosing to have all five nonlinear parameters start at one.
-Although we'll use the same log-linear marginal cost specification that was used in the original paper, we'll speed up optimization by using the default optimization routine, which computes an analytic gradient.
-We'll also only perform one GMM step.
-You can pass ``pyblp.Optimization('nelder-mead', compute_gradient=False)`` to the `optimization` argument if you want to use the original :ref:`Nelder and Mead (1965) <nm65>` routine.
+By passing a diagonal matrix of ones as starting values for :math:`\Sigma`, we're choosing to optimize over only variance terms; we're setting the first element to zero because it corresponds to prices and we're interested only in the interaction term, :math:`p_j / y_i`.
+By passing a column vector of a negative value followed by zeros as starting values for :math:`\Pi`, we're choosing to interact the inverse of income only with prices.

 .. ipython:: python

-   blp_sigma = np.diag(np.ones(5))
+   blp_sigma = np.diag([0, 1, 1, 1, 1, 1])
+   blp_pi = np.c_[[-10, 0, 0, 0, 0, 0]]

+A linear marginal cost specification is the default, so we'll need to use the `linear_costs` argument to employ the log-linear specification used by :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`.
+A downside of this specification is that nonpositive estimated marginal costs can create problems for the optimization routine when computing :math:`\tilde{c}(\hat{\theta}) = \log c(\hat{\theta})`.
+Since this specification of the automobile problem suffers from negative estimates of marginal costs, we'll use the `costs_bounds` argument to bound marginal costs from below by a small number.
+Unfortunately, doing so introduces error into analytic gradient computation, so we'll configure the optimization routine to compute gradients with finite differences.
+Supply-side gradient computation is computationally expensive anyways, so this is not that big of a problem.
+To further speed up this example, we'll use a high objective tolerance and stop after one GMM step.

+.. ipython:: python

-   blp_results = blp_problem.solve(blp_sigma, linear_costs=False, steps=1)
+   blp_results = blp_problem.solve(
+       blp_sigma,
+       blp_pi,
+       steps=1,
+       linear_costs=False,
+       costs_bounds=(0.1, None),
+       optimization=pyblp.Optimization('l-bfgs-b', {'ftol': 1e-3}, compute_gradient=False)
+   )
    blp_results

-Estimates, which are in the same order as product characteristics configured during :class:`Problem` initialization, are similar to those in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`.
-Of course, divergences from the original configuration create differences.
-For example, this configuration does not incorporate an interaction between prices and income.
-To do so, you could include income as a demographic when initializing :class:`Problem`, and, in :meth:`Problem.solve`, allow one or more parameters in :math:`\Pi` to vary.
+Estimates, which are in the same order as product characteristics configured during :class:`Problem` initialization, are somewhat similar to those in :ref:`Berry, Levinsohn, and Pakes (1995) <blp95>`.
+Of course, shortcuts used to speed up optimization and divergences from the original configuration give rise to differences.

 The Fake Cereal Problem
 ~~~~~~~~~~~~~~~~~~~~~~~

-Unlike the automobile problem, we have included demographics in the agent data for the fake cereal problem and we have not included supply-side information in its product data.
+Unlike the automobile problem, we have not included supply-side information in the product data for the fake cereal problem.
 Also, we will configure this problem to include prices in both :math:`X_1` and :math:`X_2`, which is the default behavior of :class:`Problem`.

 .. ipython:: python

    nevo_problem = pyblp.Problem(nevo_product_data, nevo_agent_data)

 Since we initialized the problem without supply-side data, there's no need to choose a marginal cost specification.
-However, since we initialized the problem with demographics, we need to configure not only :math:`\Sigma`, but also :math:`\Pi`.
-We'll use the same starting values as :ref:`Nevo (2000) <n00>`.
-We'll also use a non-default unbounded optimization routine that is similar to the default for Matlab, and, again, we'll only perform one GMM step for the sake of speed in this example.
+When configuring :math:`\Sigma` :math:`\Pi`, we'll use the same starting values as :ref:`Nevo (2000) <n00>`.
+We'll also use a non-default unbounded optimization routine that is similar to the default for Matlab, and, again, we'll only perform one GMM step to speed up this example.

 .. ipython:: python